-The Christmas market at the Habsburg’s summer palace is pretty special.
-And after December 25th it morphs into the Neujahrsmarkt, which is a somewhat smaller, but also rather fine, New Year market.
+The Christmas market at the Habsburg’s Schönbrunn Palace is pretty special.
+After December 26th, it morphs into the Neujahrsmarkt: an equally fine New Year market.

-- Nice way to experience a seasonal market without the Christmas crowds
+- Nice way to experience a seasonal market with no Christmas crowds

 Call me a sucker for Imperial grandeur, but I do like the Schönbrunn approach to a New Year market.

-It’s big and expansive, like a well-fed courtier dressed in fine robes and just enough jewellery to make their status clear without resorting to vulgar showing off.
+It’s big and expansive but not gaudy; like a well-fed courtier dressed in elegant robes and just enough jewellery to make their status clear without resorting to vulgar showing off.

-Given the wide-open space it occupies, you spend less time dodging other visitors than at most markets.
+Given the wide-open space it occupies in front of the former Habsburg residence, you spend less time dodging other visitors than at most markets.
 And someone has given the layout thought.

-The huts encircle the forecourt of the palace, but the food booths are either standing alone nearer the centre of the circle or are located at the broad entrances, thereby keeping the rows of arts and crafts booths clear for browsing and shopping.
+The market huts encircle the palace forecourt, but the food booths typically either stand alone near the centre of the circle or sit next to the broad entrances, thereby keeping the rows of arts and crafts booths clear for browsing and shopping.

-But there’s much more than just New Year motifs.
-On my visit, I spotted booths full of handmade pottery, delicate glass decorations, wooden toys echoing bygone days, specialist schnapps and liqueurs, mustards and organic honey, baroque-style decorations, regency-style writing materials, pressed flowers on handcrafted paper…the list goes on.
+I spotted booths full of handmade ceramics, delicate glass decorations, wooden toys echoing bygone days, specialist schnapps and liqueurs, mustards and organic honey, baroque-style decorations, regency-style writing materials…the list goes on.

-And, of course, there were the ubiquitous snow globes, strong on Viennese motifs such as cityscapes and Gugelhupf cakes.
-Incidentally, you could buy miniature versions of the real cakes, wrapped in transparent gift foil.
+And, of course, there were the ubiquitous snow globes, strong on Viennese motifs such as cityscapes and cakes.
+Incidentally, you could also buy miniature versions of Gugelhupf cakes, wrapped in transparent gift foil.

 Which brings me to the food side of the market.